 News Releases Search Filter - Any -College of Health SciencesCollege of Medicine – PhoenixCollege of Medicine – TucsonCollege of NursingMel and Enid Zuckerman College of Public HealthR.
-Ken Coit College of Pharmacy Apply Image New U of A 3-year medical degree program receives ABOR approval Tuesday Medical students who want to specialize in primary care can take advantage of an accelerated pathway to residency training.
-Read more Image New bachelor’s degree positions students for success in growing medical device industry Tuesday Graduates of the Bachelor of Science in Medical Device Development and Application program will be well equipped for careers in the biotechnology field.
+Ken Coit College of Pharmacy Apply Image Slower arm movements linked to greater fall risk for older adults July 1, 2025 A first-of-its-kind study could inform physical therapy protocols aimed at strengthening arms to prevent falls likely to cause hip fractures.
+Read more Image Medical student awarded Hillel Foundation scholarship June 23, 2025 College of Medicine – Tucson student Olivia Mitchel, recognized for her commitment to compassionate care, received the $35,000 Shirley D. Curson Scholarship.
+Read more Image New U of A 3-year medical degree program receives ABOR approval June 17, 2025 Medical students who want to specialize in primary care can take advantage of an accelerated pathway to residency training.
+Read more Image New bachelor’s degree positions students for success in growing medical device industry June 17, 2025 Graduates of the Bachelor of Science in Medical Device Development and Application program will be well equipped for careers in the biotechnology field.
 Read more Image Study shows loss of Y in blood cells hinders immune response to cancer June 4, 2025 A new paper published in Nature provides insights into why men with loss of Y have increased cancer risks and poorer outcomes.
 Read more Image Study says original COVID-19 vaccination did not stop immune system from fighting variants May 27, 2025 Vaccinated people generated an overall protective immune response to the Delta and Omicron strains of COVID-19, though with slightly fewer antibodies for the mutated parts of the virus.
 Read more Image $2.4M grant will fund imaging for chemotherapy-induced peripheral neuropathy May 22, 2025 U of A Cancer Center researchers hope to image nerve endings and create objective, quantitative biomarkers for CIPN, leading to better treatment and prevention opportunities.
 Read more Image Researchers identify drug candidate for difficult-to-treat heart disease May 21, 2025 College of Medicine – Tucson researchers found a way to potentially reverse heart failure with preserved ejection fracture.
 Read more Image Study identifies new mechanism for reducing female post-operative pain May 20, 2025 Researchers say inhibiting prolactin may break the link between psychological stress of scheduled surgery and worsening of post-operative pain in women.
 Read more Image $5M Skoll Foundation gift will help protect communities from future pandemics May 15, 2025 The Skoll Foundation committed $5 million to enable the Mel and Enid Zuckerman College of Public Health to study public health threats brought on by pandemics and educate a new generation of adaptive and technologically adept public health professionals.
-Read more Image Health care workers, firefighters have increased PFAS levels, study finds May 8, 2025 Researchers looked at PFAS serum concentrations in health care workers for the first time and were surprised by what they found.
-Read more Image College of Medicine – Tucson welcomes new chair of anesthesiology May 1, 2025 Ken B. Johnson, MD, joins the University of Arizona Health Sciences after more than two decades at the University of Utah, where he was a professor and vice chair for research.
 Read more Pagination … 1 2 3 4 5 6 7 8 9 … ›› Next page Last » Last page

 Image Study shows loss of Y in blood cells hinders immune response to cancer June 4, 2025 A new paper published in Nature provides insights into why men with loss of Y have increased cancer risks and poorer outcomes.
 Read more